winitzki/sofp/README.md

 # The Science of Functional Programming

-This is the official source repository for the book _The Science of Functional Programming: A tutorial, with examples in Scala_.
+This is the official source repository for the new book _The Science of Functional Programming: A tutorial, with examples in Scala_.

 The book is a tutorial exposition of the theoretical knowledge that functional programmers need.
-The material is developed from first principles and shows complete derivations and proofs of substantially all results.
+The material is developed from first principles and contains complete explanations, derivations, and proofs of almost all required results.

-A recorded slide presentation, ["Reasoning about types and code"](https://www.youtube.com/watch?v=tgr_dV7_53s), gives examples of the topics and methods of this book.
+A recorded slide presentation, ["Reasoning about types and code"](https://www.youtube.com/watch?v=tgr_dV7_53s), illustrates some of the topics and methods of this book.

 # Source code

-The book is published under the GNU Free Documentation License.
-Permission is granted to copy, distribute and/or modify this book under the terms of that license.
+The book is published under the [GNU Free Documentation License](https://www.gnu.org/licenses/old-licenses/fdl-1.2.en.html).
+Permission is granted to _copy, distribute and/or modify_ this book under the terms of that license.

 This repository contains the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
 (So this is a "transparent" copy in the sense of the GNU license.)